Culture of the Republican era in China: New Youth

 This is one of the representative modernism magazines which was popular in 1920s to 1930s.
 Is related with the concept of literacy evolution.
 This book led to spread the world of thoughts in 1910s.
 The representative slogan was "democratic and science", the contributors appealed to establish the new culture, which is based on "democratic" and "science".
 Main writers of "New Youth" is occupied by the intellectual class in Beijing especially among Beijing University such as Lu Xun, Hu Shih and Zhou Zuoren.
 Thanks to their contributions, the important concepts whose origins were from Modern Western such as human beings, romantics and currency systems are spread in Chinese literature all at once.
 New Youth was very popular among intellectuals who lived in cities and known as "city magazine".

 Lu Xun

 Lu Xun was the pen name of Zhou Shuren (September 25, 1881 – October 19, 1936), a leading figure of modern Chinese literature.
 Writing in Vernacular Chinese and Classical Chinese, he was a short story writer, editor, translator, literary critic, essayist, poet, and designer.
 In the 1930s, he became the titular head of the League of Left-Wing Writers in Shanghai.
 After the 1919 May Fourth Movement, Lu Xun's writing began to exert a substantial influence on Chinese literature and popular culture.
 Like many leaders of the May Fourth Movement, he was primarily a leftist and liberal.
 He was highly acclaimed by the Chinese government after 1949, when the People's Republic of China was founded, and Mao Zedong himself was a lifelong admirer of Lu Xun's writing.
-Though sympathetic to socialist ideas, Lu Xun never joined the Communist Party of China.
+Though sympathetic to socialist ideas, Lu Xun never joined the Chinese Communist Party.